ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 ## Usage

+To walk us through the basics of `restez` let's pretend we're a microbiologist interested in the sequence diversity among all the [bacteriophages](https://en.wikipedia.org/wiki/Bacteriophage) that infect [*Escherichia* bacteria](https://en.wikipedia.org/wiki/Escherichia).
+First, we will first need to create our sequence database.
+Second, we will need to identify the *Escherichia* phage sequences in this database.
+And then finally we will need to write out the sequences in a suitable format for a sequence diversity analysis.
+Thankfully, `restez` can perform all these steps.

 ### Set-up

 To get started with `restez` we first have to download and create a database.
 This set-up consists of three steps: